Fathers Day Gifts - Sitewide Header

 It takes up less space and incorporates the study desk into the same area, freeing up the rest of the room for other social activities and teen bedroom furniture.

 * Bunk Beds – Does he often invite friends for sleepovers?
 Bunk beds are a great way to accommodate the overnight friends and can serve as extra seating space for friends during the day too.
-This is also a good solution for teens sharing room as it provides some privacy to both siblings.
-Bunk beds are available in twin, full and a combination of the two.

 * Bookcase Beds – For teens who require tons of storage space, consider beds that offer under bed drawers…or that allow a bookcase around the headboard.